MaikelScheffer/Assignment/README.md

 ## TODO

+- Error handling on REST calls and null checks
 - Customer info box is having oddly in tablet / mobile mode.
 Caused by something in the CSS framework.
   Possibly make it a fold-out on the side on mobile/tablet instead.
 Or hide completely.
 - Unit tests